eclipse-cyclonedds/cyclonedds/docs/manual/options.md

 ##### //CycloneDDS/Domain/Security/Authentication/IdentityCertificate
 Text

-An identity certificate will identify all participants in the OSPL instance.<br>The content is URI to an X509 certificate signed by the IdentityCA in PEM format containing the signed public key.
+An identity certificate will identify all participants in the CycloneDDS instance.<br>The content is URI to an X509 certificate signed by the IdentityCA in PEM format containing the signed public key.

 Supported URI schemes: file, data